XiaozhouCui/dockerplayground/Section 14 K8s Networking/note.md

 - Run `kubectl apply -f frontend-service.yaml -f frontend-deployment.yaml`
 - Start the minikube service for frontend `minikube service frontend-service`
 - The browser should open with the frontend end app working well

+## Use Nginx Reverse Proxy for the frontend
+- In frontend App.js, fetch URL is still hard-coded `http://127.0.0.1:62422/tasks`
+- To add a Reverse Proxy, goto nginx.conf, add `location /api { proxy_pass http://127.0.0.1:62422 }`
+- This will redirect all frontend req starting with `/api` to `http://127.0.0.1:62422`
+- In frontend App.js, replace all `http://127.0.0.1:62422/tasks` with `/api/tasks`
+- Goto frontend folder, rebuild image and push to docker hub
+- Goto kubernetes folder, delete and re-apply frontend-deployment.yaml
+- Frontend app works but fetch will fail
+- Goto nginx.conf, update with internal domain name for tasks service `http://tasks-service.default:8000`, because nginx.conf is running on server and has access to the k8s cluster's internal domain name
+- Goto frontend folder, rebuild image and push to docker hub
+- Goto kubernetes folder, delete and re-apply frontend-deployment.yaml
+- Now goto the frontend app in browser, then the HTTP requests should work
+- With Reverse Proxy, we no longer need to grab and enter hard-coded IP addresses